 App store costs

-Google’s Android Market is one of the leading mobile application stores.
-Its current annual fee is relatively inexpensive with only $25.
+Google Play is one of the leading mobile application stores.
+Its current annual fee is relatively inexpensive at only $25 lifetime.
 However, in addition to annual fees, app store owners take a cut of sales.
 For most app store owners, it is 30%.

 More than app store charges, developing a native app can be substantial.
 To begin with, an Android e-commerce app can cost from $8,000 to $50,000.
 Then you have to hire programmers at an average cost of $50 – $150/hour/person to design, code, test and debug your app.

-In addition, everything from buying equipment and software licences for each platform, clearance for images to software testing,…all adds to the cost.
+In addition, everything from buying equipment and software licenses for each platform, clearance for images to software testing,…all add to the cost.
 To specify, you can take the following figures as references: